Fly Jamaica Airways Flight 256: Passengers and crew

 There were 120 passengers and 8 crew members on board the aircraft.
-Ten people were injured and an 86-year-old female passenger subsequently died five days later due to injuries sustained during the incident.
+11 people on the aircraft suffered injuries in the crash.
+One of the injured, an 86-year-old female passenger, died of her injuries five days later.

 The pilot in command was 58-year-old Captain Basil Ferguson, he joined Fly Jamaica Airways in 2018, and had a total of 11,755 flight hours.
 The second in command was 33-year-old First Officer Keone Bryan, he joined the airline in 2017, and had a total of 4,331 flight hours, including 317 hours on the Boeing 757.

 Investigation

 The accident was investigated by the Guyana Civil Aviation Authority (GCAA) with assistance from the Canadian Transportation Safety Board (TSB) and the United States National Transportation Safety Board (NTSB).

 The GCAA concluded in its final report that the major cause of the accident was the “loss of hydraulic fluid, failure of the pressure switch and subsequent total failure of the hydraulic system (firstly the left and subsequently the right) which affected the deployment of some spoilers, thrust reversers and efficacy of the main brakes caused the aircraft to continue the landing roll at a high-speed resulting in an overrun and excursion and severe damage to the aircraft.”